Inverse Probability Weighting: from Survey Sampling to Evidence Estimation

+There is a large, influential literature on statistical methods for improving survey-weighted estimates, particularly, in the context of complex survey designs.
+Our goal is not to attempt a review of these methodological advances in survey weight regularization or calibration, and we point the interested reader to the comprehensive review by \citet{chen2017approaches} and the references therein, e.g. \citet{haziza2017construction}. \citet{haziza2017construction} provides a comprehensive review of methods for constructing survey weights, focusing on techniques to adjust for unequal probabilities of selection, nonresponse, and post-stratification to improve the representativeness and accuracy of survey estimates. \citet{chen2017approaches} discuss the limitations of basic design-based weights, derived from the inverse of inclusion probabilities, and propose modifications such as weight trimming, weight modeling, and incorporating weights into statistical models.

 The structure of this article is as follows.
-In \S \ref{sec:ipw}, we define the popular IPW estimators and recent developments, and discuss a popular example due to Robins-Ritov-Wasserman and propose improved estimators.
-We derive asymptotic properties of the Bayes estimator for the Wasserman problem in \S \ref{sec:theory} and compare different survey sampling estimators via a simulation study in \S \ref{sec:sim}.
-We review different evidence estimation strategies in \S \ref{sec:mc} in light of their connections with IPW estimators.
-Finally, in \S \ref{sec:dis}, we discuss other areas of connection such as average treatment effect estimation in potential outcomes framework and suggest a few possible future directions.
+In \S \ref{sec:ipw}, we define the popular IPW estimators and recent developments, and their connections with importance sampling.
+In \S \ref{sec:paradox}, we discuss two popular examples of `weak paradoxes' due to Basu, and Robins-Ritov-Wasserman.
+For the latter, we derive asymptotic properties of a Bayes estimator due to \citet{li2010bayesian} in \S \ref{sec:theory}.
+We compare different survey sampling estimators through a range of simulation studies in \S \ref{sec:sim}, to illustrate their relative merits and demerits.
+Finally, in \S \ref{sec:dis}, we discuss other areas of connection such as average treatment effect estimation in potential outcomes framework, and suggest a few possible future directions.